MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Requires.md

 When this switch parameter is added to your requires statement, it specifies that the Windows PowerShell session in which you are running the script must be started with elevated user rights (Run as Administrator).
-This switch was introduced in PowerShell 4.

 For example,